 This time, as expected, we see a flat line between 1920 and 1980, but low maximums begin to outnumber low minimums substantially thereafter.
 The shear number of low maximums outnumbering low minimums would also point to nights warming faster than days.
 This trend coincides with the fact that discernible, substantial heating from carbon pollution also occurs after 1980 (National trends do, of course, reflect global trends.):

 It is time for a simple meteorological thought experiment (remember those from school?😊).
 We already know that a warmer atmosphere holds more moisture.
 Climate change is leading to heavier precipitation events in most areas across our country once that added moisture is released.
-Accumulated moisture in the form of rain, dew and even snow on land takes some of the incoming radiation from the sun to be evaporated during the day, so there is less energy to produce a relatively higher maximum temperature.
+Accumulated moisture in the form of rain, dew and even snow on land takes some of the incoming radiation from the sun to be evaporated during the day, so there is less leftover available energy to produce a relatively higher maximum temperature, especially when the ground is wet.
 This would account for the disparity between the number of daily record high maximums and high minimums from month to month.
-As that moisture condenses to form more clouds during the day in cold synoptic regimes there is less incoming radiation penetrating to the ground for heating.
+As moisture condenses to form more clouds during the day in cold synoptic regimes there is less incoming radiation penetrating to the ground for heating.
 So, we are seeing in the statistics more record low maximums than low minimums over the long run…. another sign of nights warming faster than days.

 It is interesting that when I see more record daily high maximums than daily high minimums on a monthly basis most of those months are relatively dry across the U.S. when there is less condensation and evaporation.
 Such was the case in February 2017.
 The record statistics as of this writing for FEB 2017 go as follows: 6,304 DHMX 5,444 DHMN 292 DLMX 128 DLMN